Have you ever heard the phrase “Features tell, but benefits sell?”

 Generate Traffic to Another Site

-As a coach working in the personal development space, you can link your blog posts to other resources that may benefit your readers or ones that complement what you do.
+Whatever your industry, you can link your blog posts to other resources that may benefit your readers or ones that complement what you do.

 Get to Know Your Customers